Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Geodesic Gramian denoising

-The space that the path-set represents is known as the high-dimensional input space in the field of \emph{Dimensionality Reduction} where the geometry of the patch-set is governed by an underlying low-dimensional manifold structure.
+For simplicity, sometimes we write $\bs{u}(\bs{x}_k)$ for $\bs{u}(\bs{x}_{ij})$ where $k=n(i-1)+j$ and $1\le k \le n^2$. \end{definition} The space that the path-set represents is known as the high-dimensional input space in the field of \emph{Dimensionality Reduction} where the geometry of the patch-set is governed by an underlying low-dimensional manifold structure.
 Dimensionality reduction methods project this high-dimensional data onto this low-dimensional manifold in order to learn the prominent features in the dataset \cite{gajamannage2015a,gajamannage2016}.
 The extra dimensions that the high-dimensional data possesses than that of the manifold are mostly the non-prominent features including noise.
 We use this concept of dimensionality reduction to eliminate noise in the patch-set.
-For that, we fist define geodesic distance matrix in Sec.~\ref{sec:graph}
+For that, first, we define geodesic distance matrix in Sec.~\ref{sec:graph}